hossein-sota/hossein-sota-te.github.io/_pages/about.md

 - 📚 **Vision Language Models** (Text-Image Alignment)
 - 🏥 **Medical Imaging**

-# Life Interests
+### Life Interests

-- **Presentation**: I love sharing ideas and making complex topics easier to understand.
-Whether I'm in a classroom or online, creating engaging presentations is something I really enjoy. 🎤✨
+- 🎤 **Presentation**: I love sharing ideas and making complex topics easier to understand.
+Whether I'm in a classroom or online, creating engaging presentations is something I really enjoy.

-- **Teaching**: Teaching is a big part of my life, and it’s honestly one of the most rewarding experiences. 📚🤝
+- 👨🏻‍🏫 **Teaching**: Teaching is a big part of my life, and it’s honestly one of the most rewarding experiences.

-- **Solving Problems**: I get excited by the challenge of tackling tricky problems, whether it's in research or real-world applications.
-It’s all about finding that "lightbulb" moment! 🔍💡
+- 💡 **Solving Problems**: I get excited by the challenge of tackling tricky problems, whether it's in research or real-world applications.
+It’s all about finding that "lightbulb" moment!💡
 """

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.